 Smart system control and monitoring

 All Bright Sunday solar PV systems will be integrated with the real time monitoring data analytics platform Quantum by QOS Energy.
-The Quantum platform is communicating with the solar PV system through an industry grade GSM router.
+The Quantum platform communicates with the solar PV system via an industry grade GSM router.
 By using an independent GSM router system communication becomes reliable and independent of customer Internet connections, wifi access etc.

 The data used for analysis is pulled from a logging device connected to the inverters and an energy meter placed in the main board.
 The inverter is the brain of the solar PV system and transforms the DC current produced by the PV panels to usable AC current.
 The inverter provides data on the status of the PV system and its production level whereas the energy meter provides data on total electricity consumed.
-We work with a limited number of premium inverter manufacturers: Huawei (China), Sungrow (US), SMA (Germany) and Fronius (Austria).
 To each inverter we specify the optimal logging device and energy meter.
-This way we secure 100% control of the entire chain and continuous access to high quality data.
+Since we only use premium quality three-phase inverters and high quality ancillary equipment we secure both quality power output and 100% control of the entire chain for continuous access to high quality data

 To get complete data we also use a satellite service to measure solar irradiance on each installation location.
 All data is pulled into the Quantum platform, consolidated and made ready for analysis and presentation.